-Ks3 Currently year 7, 8 and 9 are taught mixed ability groups across the whole of KS3 in each subject area.
-In Drama we focus on introducing then developing key drama skills such as role play, still image, cross cutting, hot seating forum theatre and many more, as well as soft skills such as leadership, team work, communication and confidence.
+Our year 7, 8 and 9 students are taught in mixed ability groups and in drama there is a focus on developing key drama skills such as role play, still image, cross cutting, hot seating forum theatre and many more, as well as soft skills such as leadership, team work, communication and confidence.
 This is done through historic events and social issues, as well as writing and learning scripts.

 During year 7 we explore the following topics:

 • emotions • waxwork museums • bullying • urban legends • comedy scripts • study of older generations and life experiences

 During year 8 we explore the following topics:

 • ‘Timothy Winters Poem’: empathising with a disadvantaged boy • ‘Ernie’s Incredible Illucinations’: a play about a boy with hallucinations • imagination and exploration of a magical box